Virtual environment configuration requirements

 - If the request meets at least one of the Deny rules, access is denied.

-- If the request meets at least one of the Allow rules, access is allowed.
+- If the request meets at least one of the Allow rules, access will be allowed.

-- If the request doesn't meet any of the rules, access is denied.
+- If the request does not meet any of the rules, access will be denied.

 -